-13.5.1 Stratified analysis to control confounding: the Mantel-Haenszel estimator
+13.6.1 Stratified analysis to control confounding: The Mantel-Haenszel Estimator

 This procedure was first described by Mantel and Haenszel in 1959 and it revolutionised the work of epidemiologists.
 It became the most widely used stratified analytic approach for categorical data with dichotomous exposure and is known as the Mantel-Haenszel (MH) procedure (or estimator).
 The procedure is straightforward, easy to use, and its use can help inform the researcher of details of the data that otherwise might be missed.
-Indeed, we advise researchers to use this approach whenever possible in initial analyses, even when planning to use more complex analyses such as logistic regression.
+Indeed, we advise researchers to use this approach in initial analyses, whenever possible, even when planning to use more complex analyses such as logistic regression.

-This method relies on physically stratifying the data according to the combination of levels of the confounding variables (Table 13.2), examining the stratum-specific measures of association (odds ratios for now) and, if these are deemed to be equal (apart from sampling variation), creating a pooled 'weighted' or 'adjusted' estimate of the association.
+This method relies on physically stratifying the data according to the combination of levels of the confounding variables (see Table 13.2), examining the stratum-specific measures of association (odds ratios for now) and, if these are deemed to be equal (apart from sampling variation), creating a pooled 'weighted' or 'adjusted' estimate of the association.
 The equality of the stratum-specific measures can be evaluated visually, or statistically using a test for homogeneity (described below).
 Demonstrating this equality is a prerequisite to calculating a valid overall measure of association.

-In order to describe the Mantel-Haenszel procedure, we will assume that we have dichotomous exposure and outcome variables and one or more confounders.
-If a single dichotomous confounder is present, we will have 2 tables (ie strata), one for those with the confounder and one for those without the confounder: here we assume there are ' \mathcal{F} ' strata.
-Recall that the n_j or m_j in Table 13.2 might not have a population interpretation depending on the study design ($eg n_j$ is not an estimate of a population denominator in case-control studies).
+In order to describe the Mantel-Haenszel procedure, we will assume that we have dichotomous exposure and outcome variables and a one or more confounders.
+If a single dichotomous confounder is present, we will have 2 tables (ie strata), one for those with the confounder and one for those without the confounder: here we assume there are 'J' strata.
+Recall that the n_j or m_j in Table 13.2 might not have a population interpretation depending on the study design (eg n_j is not an estimate of a population denominator in case-control studies).
 Nonetheless, the values in the cells are used for purposes of calculating the measure of association and its variance.

 Exposed Non-exposed Total

-Cases a {1j} a oj m{1j}
+Cases a {1j} a {0j} m {1j}

-Non-cases b{1j} b{0j} m{0j}
+Non-cases b {1j} b {oj} m {oj}

-Total n{1j} \mathbf{n}{0j} n{j}
+Total n {1j} n {oj} nj